Joan Warnow-Blewett: Contribution to scientific collaboration

 Warnow-Blewett's work was a significant influence on the book, Structures of Scientific Collaboration by Wesley Shrum, Joel Genuth and Ivan Chompalov.

 Starting in 1989, she assembled a multi-disciplinary team including social sciences, history and archives.
 This team collected data on 60 scientific collaborations over the span of a decade.
 They coded the interviews with the collaborative teams in order to create a massive database covering themes such as "invention and practice; and issues of specialization, decision-making, values, subcontracting, instrumentation, funding and, of course, credit allocation."

 Personal life

 Warnow-Blewett was married three times.
 Her first marriage, which was until 1964, was to inventor Morton Warnow, with whom she had three children.
 In 1983, she married physicist John Paul Blewett and was married to Blewett until his death in 2000.
 Her third marriage was to physics historian, Martin Klein.
+She had three children: Paul Warnow, Kimmen Sjolander, and Tandy Warnow.

 Warnow-Blewett died in Alamo, California, on May 30, 2006.

-She was survived by three children, Paul Warnow, Kimmen Sjolander, and Tandy Warnow.

-Works and publications
+Selected publications

 Between 1970 and 2001, Warnow-Blewett published 60 works in 105 publications.
 She continued to publish after her retirement from the AIP in August 1997.